jschuur/sheetfig/README.md

 * Install globally via `npm -g i sheetfig`.
 * [Create](https://sheets.new) a new Google Sheet.
 * To download data from a Google sheet, you will need to [create a Google service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#iam-service-accounts-rename-console) under a Google Cloud project with the Google Sheets API [added](https://developers.google.com/workspace/guides/create-project#enable-api).
 This is possible under the free access tier.
-* At the end of the service account creation process, create a private key of the type JSON and download it.
+* At the end of the service account creation process, [create](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) a private key of the type JSON and download it.
 The `client_email` and `private_key` properties from this key file will be needed as credentials to download your Google Sheet data.
 Sheetfig can accept them via CLI options, a local `.env` file or the `GOOGLE_CLIENT_EMAIL` and `GOOGLE_PRIVATE_KEY` environment variables.
 * [Share access](https://support.google.com/docs/answer/2494822) to the sheet for the `client_email` (Viewer access is sufficient).
 * Add a few columns and rows of data to the sheet and use the first row as your field names.
 Rename the worksheet (tab) from `Sheet1` to `test.json`.
-* Run `sheetfig download -s SHEETID`, where `SHEETID` is the long random number in the Google Sheet URL after `spreadsheets/d/` and before `/edit`.
+* Run `sheetfig download -s SHEETID`, where `SHEETID` is the long random string of characters in the Google Sheet URL after `spreadsheets/d/` and before `/edit`.
 It will likely start with a `1`.
 You can also specify it as `SHEET_ID` in the `.env` file or as an environment variable with the same name.
 * You should now have a `test.json` file in your current directory.

 Run `sheetfig --help` for more options.